solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 #### Why it works

-This method uses a 'feature' (you may call it a bug :) ) of mass processing.
+This method uses a 'feature' of mass processing.
 Chopping timber into planks has a 5% chance to directly proc plywood.
-Timber planks give `200` EXP and since they are a guaranteed product of the craft, you get this EXP every craft.
+Planks give `200` EXP and since they are a guaranteed product of the craft, you get this EXP every craft.
 Plywood gives `500` EXP when proced, which happens with a 5% chance.
 Here is where the 'feature' comes into play: when mass processing timber into planks and one of the crafts in the batch procs plywood, the game mistakenly adds the EXP from the plywood proc to the whole batch.
 That means you get the plank EXP of `200` and the plywood EXP of `500` for a total of `700` EXP for *all* crafts in the batch.
-The EXP bug doesn't happen when you don't proc any plywood but with decent number of batches, getting no plywood proc is extremely unlikely.
+The EXP bug doesn't happen when you don't proc any plywood but with a decent number of batches, getting no plywood proc is extremely unlikely.
 It's technically a bug but the developers haven't bothered fixing it for years.
 [Full explanation](https://cdn.discordapp.com/attachments/589711952234676224/1022215657368080464/unknown.png) by Goroshi.

 This leads to the following effective EXP rates:
 - Timber→Planks with the bug: `700` EXP